CLIMAAX/crabook/crabook/resources/geonode.md

 1. Go to "All resources".
 2. Click "Add Resource".
 3. Select "Upload Dataset".
 4. Click "Select files" and choose the dataset file.
+The maximum file size accepted is 300 MB.
 5. Finish by clicking “Upload”.

 :::{figure} ../images/geonode/geonode-1-1.png